Tag: Corruption

 I’m studying accounting ethics this semester.

 Every time the possibility of conflict of interest comes up in the accounting code, it states that a person must avoid not only a conflict, but the appearance of conflict.
 For example, an accountant shouldn’t take a job auditing a company if they have a relative who works for the company, if they’ve gotten gifts from the company, if they have a significant investment in the company, or if they provide other services for the company– anything that might make them biased.
-Even if the accountant is as honest as can be: part of the responsibility of an accountant is to maintain the reputation … Read the rest
+Even if the accountant is as honest as can be: part of the responsibility of an accountant is to maintain the reputation of their profession, which can’t be done if people suspect you had reason to forget your duty to the public.

 Naomi Klein also wrote about Clinton and corporate bribes, in the Nation the other day.
 I don’t read Naomi Klein much, because I think she tends to be simplistic, but she said some good things there.